eashi/hide-my-secrets/README.md

 - Jimmy_P
 - hossambarakat

-### Icon of this Extension
-"secret identity" by Ian Ransley from the Noun Project

 ## Features

 Once activated this extension hides secrets in YAML files.
 The secrets can be identified by configuring the extension and adding keys that are considered secrets e.g. "password", "key", "token"..etc.